NMN And Cancer: Is NMN A Friend Or Foe? | HealthspanX

 Long-term safety is unknown.
 Most NMN human studies last weeks to months and focus on metabolic health, not cancer incidence.

 The connection between NMN and cancer is complicated.
-Some studies show NMN can slow cancer growth by cutting off tumor “fuel lines” or boosting immune response.
-Others show no effect.
+Some studies show NMN can slow cancer growth while others point towards NMN's role in supporting the growth of tumor cells.

-Human data is still limited, and context is everything — dose, cancer type, and stage may change the outcome entirely.
+Human data is still limited because there are currently no clinical trials investigating potential links between NMN and cancer.
+And context is everything — dose, cancer type, and stage may change the outcome entirely.

 References